Nisto/kdt-tool/README.md

 # kdt-tool
 General-purpose tool for Konami's sequenced music format "KDT1".
+Functions include:
+- MIDI converter: converts KDT to MIDI
+- Event parser: prints sequence events as human-readable text
+- Track splitter: demutes and isolates all tracks to separate files, or specified tracks to a single file
+- Some miscellaneous minor stuff

 ### Prerequisites
 All you need is Python 3.
 The tool was developed under Python 3.4.2 and has NOT been tested with any other version.